 A linearly graded pn junction in the depletion approximation

-In a linearly graded pn junction, the doping the doping varies linearly $N_D(x)-N_A(x)=\alpha x$.
+In a linearly graded pn junction, the doping varies linearly $N_D(x)-N_A(x)=\alpha x$.
 In the depletion approximation, it is assumed that there is a depletion width $W$ around the transition from p to n where the charge carrier densities are negligible.
-Outside the depletion width the charge carrier densities are equal to the doping densities so that the semiconductor is electrically neutral outside the depletion width.
+Outside the depletion width, the charge carrier densities are equal to the doping densities so that the semiconductor is electrically neutral outside the depletion width.
 Using these approximations, the charge density in the depletion region is,

 $$\rho = e\alpha x \hspace{1cm}\text{for}\qquad -\frac{W}{2} < x < \frac{W}{2}, \hspace{1cm} \rho=0\qquad \text{otherwise.}$$